Bucks County, Pennsylvania

 One of Lower Bucks County's Best-Connected Addresses

-• SEPTA's Trevose Station on the West Trenton Regional Rail Line provides direct commuter rail service to Center City Philadelphia — making Feasterville-Trevose one of the few communities in Lower Bucks County with both highway and rail access to the city.
-For buyers who want transit flexibility without committing to a car-only commute, this is a meaningful differentiator.
+• SEPTA's Trevose Station on the West Trenton Regional Rail Line provides direct commuter rail service to Center City Philadelphia — making Feasterville-Trevose one of the few Lower Bucks County communities with both highway and rail access to the city.
+For buyers seeking transportation flexibility, this is a meaningful differentiator.

 • Interstate 95 is the community's most significant transportation asset.
-Running directly through the eastern edge of the 19053 market, I-95 provides immediate Philadelphia access to the south and connections to the full northeastern corridor to the north — Trenton, Princeton, and New York City all within practical commuting range for the right employer.
+Running directly through the eastern edge of the 19053 market, I-95 provides immediate Philadelphia access to the south and connections throughout the Northeast corridor to the north — including Trenton, Princeton, and New York City.

-• Route 1 (Lincoln Highway) runs through the heart of the community, connecting it north toward Langhorne and Newtown and south toward Northeast Philadelphia and the city.
-Route 1 is the area's daily commercial and services artery — and its direct connection to the Northeast Philadelphia corridor is the geographic thread that links Brian's two primary markets.
+• Route 1 (Lincoln Highway) runs through the heart of the community, connecting it north toward Langhorne and Newtown and south toward Northeast Philadelphia and Center City.
+Route 1 serves as the area's primary commercial corridor and regional connector.

-• Philadelphia is approximately 13.6 miles away — a drive that typically runs 25 to 40 minutes depending on time of day and route.
-Feasterville-Trevose residents have multiple routing options via I-95, Route 1, or surface streets through Northeast Philadelphia, giving commuters real flexibility to adapt to traffic conditions.
+• Philadelphia is approximately 13.6 miles away — a drive that typically runs 25 to 40 minutes depending on traffic conditions and route selection.
+Residents benefit from multiple commuting options via I-95, Route 1, or local surface streets.

 Why Feasterville-Trevose Sits at the Heart of Brian's Territory

-• The price gap between Somerton and Feasterville-Trevose is smaller than buyers expect.
-A well-maintained rancher in Somerton might sell for $350,000 to $380,000; a comparable single-family home in Feasterville can be found in the $400,000s.
-The premium buys Neshaminy schools, Bucks County taxes, and a detached home — and for many families, the trade-off is straightforward once they see it clearly.
+• The price gap between Somerton and Feasterville-Trevose is often smaller than buyers initially expect.
+A well-maintained rancher in Somerton might sell for $350,000 to $380,000, while a comparable single-family home in Feasterville may be found in the $400,000s.
+Buyers often weigh the differences in housing style, lot size, taxes, and location when comparing the two markets.

-• Brian's knowledge of both sides of the transaction — selling the Northeast Philadelphia home and buying in Feasterville-Trevose — is a genuine practical advantage.
-He can price both correctly, time both strategically, and manage the coordination of simultaneous settlement that this type of move typically requires.
+• Brian's knowledge of both sides of the transaction — selling a Northeast Philadelphia home while helping clients purchase in Feasterville-Trevose — creates a practical advantage.
+He can help coordinate pricing strategy, timing, and the logistics involved in simultaneous settlements that often accompany this type of move.

 ✓ Copied to Clipboard